-2. On the secondary computer, login to the KE Manager, click and go to the Redundancy tab.
+2. On the secondary computer, log in to the KE Manager, click and go to the Redundancy tab.

-- 3. Check Enable Redundancy and select the Secondary radio button. - Use the Primary Server IP drop-down menu to select the primary IP address. - Click Save.
+- 3. Check Enable Redundancy and select the Secondary radio button. - Use the Primary Server IP drop-down menu to select the primary IP address. - Click Save. - 6.
+Redundancy is now running on the secondary computer.

-- 6. Redundancy is now running on the secondary computer. - 7.
-Remove the USB License key and plug it into the computer running as the primary KE Manager. - 8.
-On the primary computer, login to the KE Manager, click and go to the Redundancy tab.
+7. On the primary computer, log in to the KE Manager, click and go to the Redundancy tab.

-- 9. Check Enable Redundancy and select the Primary radio button. - Use the Secondary Server IP drop-down menu to select the secondary IP address. - 11.
-Enter the Username and Password of the secondary computer's local administrator account. - 12.
-Click Save. - 13.
+- 8. Check Enable Redundancy and select the Primary radio button. - 9.
+Use the Secondary Server IP drop-down menu to select the secondary IP address. - 10.
+Enter the Username and Password of the secondary computer's local administrator account. - 11.
+Click Save. - 12.
 Information about the Redundancy status can be found in the event log (see Log, page 198 for details).